siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 Energy present in one part is registered in another.
 We interpret that observed reconfiguration as flow.

+This source-free continuity explains how organized existence can persist without local creation or annihilation.
+It does not claim to derive structured becoming from a trivial zero state; some nontrivial seed or originary structure must already be present.

 To describe energy flow is to describe its continuous redistribution within itself.